Standing out from hundreds - sometimes thousands - of candidates, competitors, others conducting business in your industry can be tough.

 Excited to join the team!

-We've also got a tool that helps you optimize your approach to email.
-You can track the performance of given email templates, save them, and automate follow ups.
+You can also use HubSpot's other available email templates to help you optimize your approach to your follow-up emails.
+Then, you can track the performance of given email templates, save them, and automate future follow ups.

-Another way to start automating follow ups is to allow your interviewers or interviewees to schedule a meeting.
-This reduces all the unnecessary back-and-forth that can happen with arranging a suitable time.
+Another way to efficiently manage your follow ups is to allow your potential customers, interviewers, or interviewees to schedule a meeting on your calendar, on their time.
+This free tool reduces all of the unnecessary back-and-forth that tends to happen when arranging meetings and scheduling appointments or interviews.

 Check out LinkedIn for recent updates on specific companies and individuals.
 The platform is a great way to keep up on industry news, marketing campaigns, events, blog posts, and new products or services too — you can reference these findings in your follow-up email communication.

 Remarkable follow-up emails help you distinguish yourself among the rest — whether that's business competitors, candidates you're up against for a job, or anyone else.

 By writing a strong, attention-grabbing subject line, articulating your message clearly, and conveying your value, your follow-up email will stand out and pique the interest of any recipient.
 So, use the templates we've reviewed above and incorporate various follow-up tools to make your streamline your processes — then, hit "Send" on your follow-up email.

 Editor's note: This post was originally published in December 2015 and has been updated for comprehensiveness.